propelorm/Propel/cookbook/symfony2/mastering-symfony2-forms-with-propel.markdown

 In the previous example, you always create new objects.

-If you want to select existing authors when you create new books, you'll have to use a `model` type:
+If you want to select existing authors when you create new books, you'll have to use a `model` type.

+You can change the text wich be displayed by passing the `property` argument.
+If left blank, the __toString() method will be used.

 {% highlight php %}
 <?php